raganwald/raganwald.github.com/_posts/2018-03-03-reflections.md

 [paper]: https://www.inf.ed.ac.uk/teaching/courses/seoc/2005_2006/resources/statecharts.pdf

-Statecharts have a formal [SCXML] notation, a number of actively maintained libraries implementing executable statecharts, and there's even a delightfully readable (but unfinished) [statecharts.github.io] project.
+Statecharts have a formal [SCXML] notation, and a number of actively maintained libraries implementing executable statecharts, including [xstate], which bills itself as "functional, stateless JavaScript finite state machines and statecharts."
+You may also want to take a look at the delightfully readable (but unfinished) [statecharts.github.io] project.
 There's plenty to review in Wikipedia's article on [UML State Machines] as well.

 [SCXML]: https://en.wikipedia.org/wiki/SCXML
 [statecharts.github.io]: https://statecharts.github.io